1. Home

 2. Work with Tasks

-3. How to set up repeated tasks
+3. How to set up repeated tasks and subtasks

-How to set up repeated tasks
+How to set up repeated tasks and subtasks

 Is there something you do regularly?
 Do you sometimes forget?
-We have very useful help for you: create a repeated task
+We have very useful help for you: create a repeated task or a repeated subtask

 Repeated tasks (or recurring tasks) is a great feature that helps you regularly remember what to do.
 You won’t forget the weekly report and an accountant will have all details always on time.